 Studies have shown that certain common flowering lawn ‘weeds’ can be an important food source for pollinators, especially in urban and suburban areas where other floral resources can be scarce.
 A paper from the University of Kentucky found 50 species of pollinators, including 37 species of bees, foraging on white clover and dandelion in lawns (Larson et al., 2014).
 Although white clover is a nutritious source of nectar and pollen for bees, dandelions on the other hand are not very nutritious (with low protein content in their pollen).
 That being said, bees and other pollinators will still forage on dandelions especially if other floral resources are unavailable at that time.
 In the ideal world we would have a plethora of floral resources for pollinators which would incorporate an abundance of diverse flowering plants from early spring all the way through the growing season and into the fall.
 Unfortunately, most urban and suburban spaces do not meet the specifications of this ideal pollinator-friendly world.
 Dandelions, on the other hand, are pretty universal in these urban areas (and you have likely seen them in many lawns in your neighborhood).
 Although they are not a great resource, abundant dandelions can fill the gaps of food sources for bees (especially when the alternative is no food).
 Other lawn ‘weeds’ and bee lawn plants (as you have seen in last year’s blog post) can also support a diversity of pollinator species and can be a great way to offset the lack of pollinator-friendly resources in a turf-only lawn.

-Research from a pilot project of No Mow May in Appleton Wisconsin evaluated the bee species richness and abundance in properties that participated in the initiative and found the species richness was 3 times higher and the abundance was 5 times higher when compared with areas that had been mowed (Del Toro and Ribbons, 2020).
+Research from a pilot project of No Mow May in Appleton Wisconsin evaluated the bee species richness and abundance in properties that participated in the initiative and found a higher species richness and abundance when compared with areas that had been mowed, but this paper was retracted shortly thereafter, so it is difficult to judge the validity of those results.

-this question, as you probably could guess, is also: yes and no (but
+The answer to this question, as you probably could guess, is also: yes and no (but mostly no).

 I am a self-proclaimed ‘lazy gardener’ and am always looking for ways to reduce the amount of effort I need to put into my gardening endeavors.
 No Mow May claims to be less work for you in the month of May.
 Although that is true (because the intention is not to mow for a month), it can often result in more long-term effort in trying to reign in your turfgrass in the after-effects.
 Not to mention the negative impact that this style of management (or lack thereof) can have on your turf itself.